BusolaAnu/CapstoneProject/README.md

 *NOTE:* This file is a template that you can use to create the README for your project.
 The *TODO* comments below will highlight the information you should be sure to include.

-# Your Project Title Here
-Capstone Project for Nanodegree program on Udacity.
-In this project, two models was created one using Automated ML and the other a customized model whose hyperparameters are tuned using HyperDrive on an external dataset.
+# Capstone Project - Azure Machine Learning Engineer Nanodegree program
+In this project, two models were created one using Automated ML and the other a customized model whose hyperparameters are tuned using HyperDrive on an external dataset.

 ## Project Set Up and Installation
-*OPTIONAL:* If your project has any special installation steps, this is where you should put it.
-To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.
 To set up this project,
 1. Create a compute instance in AzureML studio
 2. Provide a link to your dataset or resgister your dataset on AzureML